harness/developer-hub/tutorials/platform/onboard-terraform-provider.md

 - Permissions
 - Secrets

-This tutorial shows you how to manage all the above entities except Permissions and Secrets.
+This tutorial shows you how to manage all the above resources except Permissions and Secrets.

 ## Prerequisite